DOWNLOAD 👉 CRAG 2022 – 23 V6 Sept 2022 👈 DOWNLOAD

 3.4.2 A player registered to play with a club’s junior team may play on a senior team a maximum of 4 times, inclusive of Shield matches, without consequence.
 Prior to playing for the fifth time the player must be re-registered (see 3.4.1 above) for the team on which they are proposing to play within the senior league.
 The player will then be regarded as a member of that team and must not play for any junior club team, or any other lower club team at senior level for the remainder of the season.
 No further fee will be required to register as a senior club player.

-3.4.3 If a club team wishes to drop a registered team player to play in a lower team, the club secretary must contact the Participation Committee for permission to do so.
+3.4.3 If a club team wishes to drop a registered team player to play in a lower team, the club secretary must contact the League Manager for permission to do so.
 Once permission is received the player will then be regarded as a member of the lower team and must not play for any higher team for the remainder of the season.

-3.4.4 If an injury or illness to the player was the primary cause for the player to drop to the lower team, then the PC may consider the player’s reinstatement to the higher team on receipt of written evidence.
+3.4.4 If an injury or illness to the player was the primary cause for the player to drop to the lower team, then the League Manager may consider the player’s reinstatement to the higher team on receipt of written evidence.

-3.5 Player Transfer Between Clubs (See Penalty 9)
+3.5 Player Transfer Between Clubs (See Sanction 9)

-3.5.1 If a registered player wishes to leave one affiliated club and register with another affiliated club, during the same season, the new club must forward the relevant details by email to the appropriate League Managers and Fixtures Secretary for permission to do so.
-The PC Fixtures Secretary will then inform the relevant League Managers and the Secretary of the former club.
-The new club must not play that new player in a competitive match until a confirmation email has been received from the PC.
-If the new player has played in a Shield fixture for her former Club, she cannot participate in any future Shield fixtures for her new club.
+3.5.1 If a registered player wishes to leave one affiliated club and register with another affiliated club, during the same season, the new club must forward the relevant details by email to the appropriate League Managers for permission to do so.
+The CompWG will then confirm the relevant League Managers and the Secretary of the former club.
+The new club must not play that new player in a competitive match until a confirmation email has been received from the CompWG.
+If the new player has played in a Shield fixture for their former Club, they cannot participate in any future Shield fixtures for their new club.

-3.5.2 Players can transfer freely between clubs from the date of the last competition in the previous season to 30th September in the next.
-From 1st October to 31st January the PC (via the Secretary/Chair) must be approached for the Committee’s permission.
+3.5.2 Players can transfer freely between clubs during off season.
+From 1st October to 31st January the CompWG (via the Secretary/Chair) must be approached for the Committee’s permission.
 Player transfer requests will not be considered between 31 January and 31 May in any season.
 Affected players can train with their new club but not play in competitive matches.